 Created empathy maps for high-value jobseekers

-We tested prototypes with 6 'high-value' candidates, benchmarked by a salary requirement of > £60,000.
-They came from a variety of different sectors/backgrounds and we were ecstatic that 5/6 unprompted, asked “when can I start using this?” during the testing.
+We tested prototypes with six 'high-value' candidates, benchmarked by a salary requirement of > £60,000.
+They came from a variety of different sectors/backgrounds, and we were ecstatic that 5/6 unprompted, asked "when can I start using this?" during the testing.

 We presented our findings to the Board of Directors who signed off on us starting the project.
-We decided to choose a beachhead market of Technology and a location of London as we felt it was the easiest for us to get into / find recruiters for.
+We decided to choose a beachhead market of Technology and a location of London as we felt it was the easiest for us to get into and find recruiters.

-It was during this time that I was offered a role in an early stage startup (Alumnet).
-Whilst it was a big decision for me to leave this team as it was one I had helped create and shape, it was the right time for me to broaden my horizons and take on different challenges and responsibilties.
+It was during this time that I was offered a role in an early-stage startup (Alumnet).
+While it was a big decision for me to leave this team as it was one I had helped create and shape, it was the right time for me to broaden my horizons and take on different challenges and responsibilities.
 I'm especially glad to have added Design Sprints to my repertoire to take with me into new projects.